Installation Instructions

 - Unlink the current version and link the desired version:

-brew unlink php brew link --overwrite --force php@8.1
+brew unlink php brew link --overwrite --force php@8.1 - Verify the installed version:

 php -v